SAP/cloud-pysec/README.md

 }

 ```
-If the `verificationkey` is not set, the key is requested from the uaa.
-Requested keys are cached for 15 minutes to avoid
+If the `jku` and `kid` are set in the token, the key is requested from the uaa.
+As a fallback, the key configured in
-extensive load on the uaa.
+`uaa_service` is used.
+Requested keys are cached for 15 minutes to avoid extensive load on the uaa.

 The creation function `xssec.create_security_context` is to be used for an end-user token (e.g. for grant_type `password`
  or grant_type `authorization_code`) where user information is expected to be available within the token and thus within the security context.